 Teaching at Cardiff is informed by world-class research.
 Cardiff’s roll of honour includes:

-From its central location amidst the parks, Portland-stone buildings and tree-lined avenues that form the city's civic centre, the University's students and staff are drawn from throughout the world, attracted by its international reputation and commitment to innovation and excellence.
+The University’s Portland-stone buildings are centrally located amidst parks and tree-lined avenues in the city's civic centre.
+Students and staff are drawn from throughout the world, attracted by its international reputation and commitment to innovation and excellence.
 Cardiff is a member of the Russell Group of Britain's top 24 leading research universities.

 Many of the University’s degree schemes provide partial or complete exemption from relevant professional examinations and more than forty schemes of study benefit from accreditation and input from professional bodies.
-More than twenty per cent of Cardiff University students pursue postgraduate study.
+More than 20% of Cardiff University students pursue postgraduate study.

-Unusually most of the University’s student accommodation is within easy walking distance of lecture theatres, libraries and the Students’ Union, saving our students time and money.
+Unusually, most of the University’s student accommodation is within easy walking distance of lecture theatres, libraries and the Students’ Union, saving students time and money.

-A place in one of the University’s 4,700 student rooms is guaranteed to all first-year undergraduates entering through the normal admissions cycle.
-The vast majority of student residences are single en-suite study bedrooms in self catered flats — and students enjoy some of the lowest rents in the UK, according to a survey by the National Union of Students.
+A place in one of the University’s 5,300 student rooms is guaranteed to all first-year undergraduates entering through the normal admissions cycle.
+The vast majority of student residences are single ensuite study bedrooms in self-catered flats.
+Students enjoy some of the lowest rents in the UK, according to a survey by the National Union of Students.

 Networked computers offering a wealth of software applications are available to every student; there is a dedicated Graduate Centre providing support and facilities for postgraduates.

-The University is the largest provider of adult education in Wales, with the Cardiff Centre for Lifelong Learning providing several hundred courses in venues across South East Wales.
+The University is the largest provider of adult education in Wales, with Continuing & Professional Education providing several hundred courses in venues across South East Wales.
 The University’s lifelong learning activities also encompass the professional development work carried out by schools for employers, and many of these courses are custom-made to suit an individual company’s needs.
 The Centre also offers business language training at all levels.